-If you are not satisfied with our services (as described in the "What we do" section), you can complain to our Complaints Officer by emailing info@ihrec.ie and marking for the attention of the Complaints Officer or by phoning us on 01-8589601, or writing to us.
+If you are not satisfied with our services (as described in the "What we do" section), you can complain to our Complaints Officer by emailing info@ihrec.ie and marking for the attention of the Complaints Officer, by phoning us on 01-8589601, or writing to us.
+The Complaints Officer is the Head of Governance and Corporate Services.

-When we get a complaint, we;
+When we get a complaint, the Head of Governance and Corporate Services will:

-Send it to the most relevant Team that should deal with it

-Designate a trained complaints officer to deal quickly with the complaint
+- > Send it to the most relevant Team that should deal with it - > Designate a trained complaints officer to deal quickly with the complaint